glop102/RSSTorrentAutomator/README.md

 retrieve_torrent_name     |        | Gets the name of the torrent from the server and stores it in variable named "torrent_name" regex_parse               |string,string,string | Applies a regular expression to a variable and stores it in another variable.
 The order of arguments is (SourceVarName,RegularExpression,DestinationVarName), The source variable must exist, but the destination can be new. set_feed_var              | string,string | Save a value when processing a torrent to the feed that a torrent came from.
 First string is the variable name.
-Second string is the value to set. (eg set_feed_var(last_downloaded_epNum,%episode_num%) ) branch_if_vars_equal      | string,string,string | It compares the values of two arguments and if they are the same, it will jump to the processing steps in the variable of the third argument.
-If a variable name does not exist, then it will not take the branch.
+Second string is the value to set. (eg set_feed_var(last_downloaded_epNum,%episode_num%) ) branch_if_vars_equal      | string,string,string | It compares the values of two variabless and if they are the same, it will jump to the processing steps in the variable of the third argument.
+If a variable name does not exist, then it will not take the branch. branch_if_values_equal    | string,string,string | It compares the values of two strings and if they are the same, it will jump to the processing steps in the variable of the third argument get_file_info             | string | List some filepath info about a given file.
+It will add to the torrent state the following: absolute_filepath, absolute_folderpath, filename, basename, extension populate_next_file_info   | string | Given a folder, it will find some random file and then get the same information about it as get_file_info does.
+It also adds the the variable foundfile and sets it to either "true "or "false" rename_file               | string,string | Given a source file or folder, it will attempt to rename it to the destination string.
+Both must reference the location as this can move a file on the same file system move_file                 | string,string | Given a source file or folder, it will move it SAFELY to the new location, even across filesystems.
+This can rename the item during the move.
+If it is across filesystems, it will uses the downlaod thread to make the copy safely before deleting the original

 ### String Varaible Expansion